Overview

 In order to get familiar with these steps it is recommend to follow the example given below.

-To get started with Slide Score external analyses we have provided an example in the slidescore-sdk: examples/webhook_slide_analysis.py
+To get started with Slide Score external analyses we have provided an example in the python slidescore-sdk: examples/webhook_slide_analysis.py

 At the time of writing it contains the following code: